 One of the most popular things to do in Chicago when it’s not too hot is to stroll along the Chicago River via the 1.25-mile-long path called Riverwalk.
 You’ll see some of Chicago’s iconic buildings and can check out the nightly Art on The Mart, where artwork is projected onto the massive Mart Building.
-Adults looking for a relaxing thing to do on a hot Chicago night will find Riverwalk ideal.
+If you are looking for a romantic date night activity for a hot Chicago night will find Riverwalk ideal.
 You can have a nice meal or a glass of wine or beer at the water’s edge.

 19. Go to Navy Pier

 Visit Chicago's Navy Pier for a laid-back evening outside and catch a breeze from Lake Michigan.
 Take a walk along the boardwalk, eat at one of the many restaurants, and take a ride on the 200-foot-tall Centennial Wheel for fabulous vistas of the city.
 Every Wednesday and Saturday night during the summer, a fireworks show takes place.

 20. Take in a show in the Theater District

 Air-conditioned theaters are the perfect place to be on a hot night so Chicago’s Theater District fits the bill!
 The district includes historic theaters like the Chicago Theatre, the Cadillac Palace, and the James M. Nederlander Theatre.
 You can see top-notch Broadway productions and other types of performances.
 Seeing a show is a pretty fun thing to do for a Girls' Night Out in Chicago.
 Check here to see what’s on when you are in town.

 Indoor Activities in Chicago for Families